JoshuaThadi/JoshuaThadi/README.md

 </h1>
 <h1 align="center">Namaste 🙏 I'm Joshua Thadi</h1>

-<h4 align="left">🌟 I Succesfully executed "Hello World!" program when I was 18.
-Began the Journey when I was 19 in Software Development in ASP.NET MVC, I work on Front-end development and web designing when i am Bored while focusing on Data Science and AI/ML.
+<h4 align="left">🌟I work on Front-end development and web designing when i am Bored while focusing on Data Science and AI/ML.
 Pursuing my degree in computer science and learning programming for my career.
-I currently working on my programming skills jumping over and over in data structures and AI roadmap, also exploring the IT field to gain immense knowledge.
-Computer networking and automation is also an interest.
+I currently working on my programming skills, also exploring the IT field to gain immense knowledge.
+Block Chain development and automation is also an interest.
 Simply To make Money 💸. </h4>

  <h2>💫 About Me</h2>
 <img align="right" alt="coding-gif" width="320" src="https://github.com/JoshuaThadi/JoshuaThadi/blob/main/transparent_gitgif.gif">